 Since pretty much everyone has access to social media platforms, it’s probably the most attainable way of making a name for yourself.
 Having said that, it’s not necessarily the quickest or easiest way.

-Eight years later and she has a whopping 60.4k followers on Instagram, works with some of the most sought-after fashion brands, travels the world and still posts regular fashion features on her blog.
+A few years later and she has over 50k followers on Instagram, works with some of the most sought-after fashion brands, travels the world, and still posts regular fashion features on her blog.

 By just sticking to her love for fashion and posting about it online, she has become a permanent fixture on top UK influencer lists across the web.